rainlab/editable-plugin/readme.md

 ## Permissions

 Only administrator with the permission *Manage content* are able to edit content.
 Administrators must also be logged in to the back-end.

+## Front-end JavaScript and StyleSheet

+The components in this plugin provide custom stylesheet and javascript files to function correctly on the front-end.
+Ensure that you have `{% scripts %}` and `{% styles %}` in your page or layout.